 Humourist of the highest order, dancer, Ashanti, father, social critic, Rastaman, raconteur, historian, counselor, spirit guide, fashion icon, musicologist, ventriloquist (he could speak quietly to you from across a noisy room), herbologist, peaceful warrior, significant Canadian ambassador, singer and joueur de batterie.
 Consider the French word: batterie.

 Born in Kingston, on the seventh of November, 1959 to a musician father, Keeble, and his wife Marlin,the family moved to Malton in 1975. he grew up among tightly focused musical friends of Jamaican background; he at first formed a dance group called United Soul with future reggae luminaries Roscoe, Devon and Chunky.
 The dedication and discipline of this outfit soon sparked an inspiration to play music.
 Everyone wanted to play the drums, but when they heard Raffa's style, each quietly decided to try some other instrument.
-His technical skills became so famous in the west end that he was called to Montreal at the age of seventeen to play drums for the crown prince of reggae, Dennis Brown.
+His technical skills became so famous in the west end that he was soon called to Montreal, at the age of seventeen, to play drums for the crown prince of reggae, Dennis Brown.

-He continued to answer the call of major Jamaican acts to perform worldwide.
+He continued to answer the occasional call of major Jamaican acts to perform worldwide.
 He was in Berlin in 1990, playing with Garry Lowe and The Itals, when the Berlin Wall came down.
 He brought in the nineties for CITY TV in sub-zero temperatures on New Year's Eve with Boncongonistas at Nathan Philips Square.
-His influence on the music of Big Sugar helped to make that band's reputation as the first successful reggae crossover band in Canada.
+His influence on the music of Big Sugar helped to solidify that band's reputation as the first successful reggae crossover band in Canada.
 When he opened for the Rolling Stones at Maple Leaf Gardens with them, he drew enthusiastic compliments from Charlie Watts for his intriguing command of both the reggae and blues rock idioms.
 He went on to found and collaborate with bands too numerous to mention, including Dubmatix, House Of David Gang, Dreamband, Resinators and most recently FreeDubStar.

-At a funeral home too small to contain the throng last Sunday, and at a glorious memorial tribute later that day at Daniels Spectrum in Regent Park, his neighbourhood and community gathered to play, sing and talk about the great talents and love that he exuded.
+At a funeral home too small to contain the throng last Sunday, and at a glorious memorial tribute later that day at Daniels Spectrum in Regent Park, his neighbourhood and musical community gathered to play, sing and talk about the great talents and love that he exuded.
 Every major local performer of Canadian reggae from the last forty years was there.

 While his memory is still fresh in our minds, let us turn to his finer thoughts and cherish his example so that we can continue to live upfull and strong, and carry his lessons forward into the future.
 Go in blessings my brother, Paul Anthony White, aka Raffa Dean.